 If it hasn’t happened to you yet, give it time—it will.
 If you love chatting on Omegle, eventually you will get banned.

-Fortunately, an Omegle ban is quite easy to circumvent.
+Fortunately, an Omegle ban is quite easy to bypass.
 You can easily start using Omegle again by obtaining a new IP address and creating a new user profile.

-Get unbanned from Omegle – the easy way
+Get unbanned from Omegle – 4 easy steps:

-- Sign up with a credible VPN provider.
-We recommend NordVPN, now 69% OFF!
+- Pick a reliable VPN provider.
+We recommend NordVPN, now 72% OFF!

-- Download the app for your device and sign in
+- Download the VPN app for your device and sign in

 - Connect to one of the servers to change your IP